Training and events

 This is a unique, popular, social and educational event for Doctoral Researchers to share and discuss their research with fellow Doctoral Researchers in a relaxed and informal setting whilst enjoying free pizza with a range of drinks!

-The first Café Academique of 2018 will take place on Tuesday 6th February (5pm - 7pm) and we have four enthusiastic speakers lined up:
+The next Café Academique will take place on 22nd May 2018 (5pm-7pm) and we have three enthusastic speakers lined up to take the stage:

 Hugh Tawell - "It's time to wake up to sleepness sickness" - School of Science (Chemistry)

 Gori Olusina Daniel - "Do bribes work?" - Institute for Innovation & Entrepreneurship, Loughborough University London